 Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SweetenTheSeason #CollectiveBias

-In full disclosure these were supposed to be a combination of half white chocolate and half semi-sweet chocolate, only someone (couldn't possibly have been me) came home with BAKER'S Unsweetened Chocolate instead of BAKER’S Semi-Sweet Chocolate.
-So, don't do that okay, and then you can have a combination of both flavors.
+In full disclosure, these were supposed to be a combination of half white chocolate and half semi-sweet chocolate.
+BUT, someone (couldn’t possibly have been me) came home with BAKER’S Unsweetened Chocolate instead of BAKER’S Semi-Sweet Chocolate.
+Make sure to buy the correct one and then you can have a combination of both flavors.

 - 1 cup crushed graham crackers